+In addition to plants, please bring a cutting board, chopping knife, pruners (or other cutting tools), and rubber gloves.
 Wear clothing that can get dirty and shoes that can get wet (i.e. rubber boots, garden clogs, etc.).
-Participants need to return to pick up their paper on Saturday 8/26 or later in The Shop at MCBA to allow the wet sheets of paper time to dry while pressed flat for a few days.
+Participants need to return to pick up their paper on Saturday, 10/21, or later in The Shop at MCBA to allow the wet sheets of paper time to dry while pressed flat for a few days.

 Please note that papermaking is a wet and physical process that involves repeated lifting and bending.
 Accommodations can be made for individuals with specific needs (please share these when registering) and we encourage all abilities to participate in ways that feel safe and comfortable.

 $147/participant (10% discount for MCBA members) + $40 materials fee